geod/w4156-boilerplate-gcloud/README.md

 6. click `Create`.
 7. Search for `App Engine` -> Create one.

+### Step 6: Set up CIRCLE CI.

+1. Go to <a href='https://circleci.com'> CircleCI </a>
+2. Sign up for a free account.
+You can login using github (easy way).
+Else, you can signup and later authorize github account.
+3. Click on `projects` on the left pane -> `Add Project` -> `Setup Project` (Note: it might take sometime to sync the projects in your github into the Circle CI.)
+4. Choose the following:
+    * Operating System - Linux
+    * Platform - 2.0
+    * Language - Python
+5. click `start building`

 ### Step 7: Enable App Engine Admin API & retrieve Client Secret

 1. click on `Console`